Reshaping Church Life

 Insurance of Church Buildings during Lockdown

-The Church of Scotland Insurance Services (COSIC) are currently in discussion with Aviva over insurance cover during this period.
+It is vital that congregations ensure that they keep abreast of insurance requirements for their buildings.
+More information, including a checklist for weekly inspections, can be found in our Reopening and Looking after Your Church Buildings Guidance.
 If you have any questions on insurance, please visit the COSIC website for the current situation and for details of how to contact the insurance team.

 Maintenance of Church Buildings